dh256git/project27/src/support/index.md

 1. ask for a full refund,
 2. convert your booking fee into payment for the support, or
-3. to pay an additional sum,

-depending how much you value our support.
+3. to pay an additional sum - depending how much you value our support.

 You can book one support session in a calendar month, free of charge.
 If you'd like more support, we will work with you to plan and schedule a personalised support period.
 Support periods are a paid for service.
 For further details, please read our [terms of service.]({{ site.baseurl }}{% link legal/terms-of-service.md %})